 The efficiency of the protocol is dependent on consistent and reproducible ligation of the LAD during coronary artery occlusion surgery.
 Neonatal mice are sensitive to extended exposure to hypothermia; thus, the surgery must not only be performed with accuracy but also within minutes.
 From start to finish, the myocardial infarction surgery should take less than 8 minutes.
 We recommend first practicing on several litters of the same background as the experimental mice until proficiency is achieved.

-Progression of cardiac repair can be assessed by using echocardiography to measure cardiac function (i.e. fractional shortening, ejection fraction, systolic and diastolic volume) once within 3 to 7 days after surgery and again shortly before harvesting the heart, suggested at 28 days post injury.
+Progression of cardiac repair can be assessed by using echocardiography to measure cardiac function (i.e. fractional shortening, ejection fraction, systolic and diastolic volume) once within 3 to 7 days after surgery and again shortly before harvesting the heart, suggested between 21- and 28-days post injury.
 Hearts can be collected for clearing at multiple timepoints following myocardial infarction surgery.

 The clearing step (step 2.18) is subject to variation in duration depending on age and strain of the mouse from which the heart was harvested, which can result in differences in heart size.
-For an ICR/CD1 background mouse, clearing duration based on age is estimated as follows: P1 (7-10 days), P7 (14-17 days), P14 (21-24 days), P21 (28-31 days), P28 (35-38 days).
+For a B6 background mouse, clearing duration based on age is estimated as follows: P1 (7-10 days), P7 (14-17 days), P14 (21-24 days), P21 (28-31 days), P28 (35-38 days).
 Although the primary focus of our laboratory is heart clearing, our passive CLARITY method has been successful for clearing mice lungs (unpublished results) and we foresee no limit on broadly applying this to other organs.
 Overall, our expedited clearing process is highly valued for the ability to clear tissues rapidly and effectively.

 It should be noted that complications can arise when applying tissue clearing techniques in organs with endogenous reporters in rare subpopulations.
 Reporter signal in dense cell populations (such as myocytes23) seem to be more resistant to the clearing process and thus the signal is typically retained; however, other more sensitive cell populations (such as cardiac nerves) are prone to having endogenous fluorescent protein signal quenched after prolonged fixation or clearing.
 This became apparent in the Actl6bCre;Rosa26tdT reporter mouse model, where P7 hearts fixed briefly for 15 minutes showed strong tdT signal (Figure 3A), however this fluorescent signal was quenched after fixation for 1 hour or overnight incubation in the Clearing Solution (data not shown).
 In the scenario of lost reporter signal, antibody staining targeting the reporter protein is compatible with tissue clearing to amplify the signal (Figure 3).
 The addition of an immunolabeling step can be advantageous for tissues undergoing extensive imaging, as conjugated antibodies are bleach-resistant and produce stable, long-term expression.
 With the ability to track proteins endogenously and through immunostaining, our protocol uniquely allows for precise localization of rare cardiac cell populations that reside deep within the heart.

-Cleared hearts can undergo lineage tracing or fluorescent protein expression analysis using whole mount 3D confocal microscopy.
+Cleared hearts can undergo lineage tracing or fluorescent protein expression analysis using whole-mount 3D confocal microscopy.
 The confocal microscope is equipped with laser lines optimized to excite florescent reporters (or conjugated secondary antibodies), for example: BFP (DAPI, Alexa Fluor 405), EGFP (FITC, Alexa Fluor 488), DsRed (TRITC, Alexa Fluor 546/555), and APC (Cy5, Alexa Fluor 647) at 405 nm, 488 nm, 561 nm, and 683 nm, respectively.
 For heart samples unable to fit in a depression slide – common if the heart harvested postnatally – a custom depression slide can be made by 3D printing on polypropylene.
 Custom slides followed dimensions of a microscope depression slide (25 mm x 75 mm x 1 mm), varying the well depth to either 6.5 mm or 17 mm (Figure 4).